-This appliance has a safety feature that automatically shuts down the fireplace after 9 hours of continuous operation without receiving a command from the RC300 remote.
+The appliance has a safety feature that automatically shuts down the fiireplace after nine hours of continuous operation without receiving a command from RC300 remote.

 J. Before Lighting Fireplace

 Before operating this fireplace for the first time, have a qualified service technician: